SynedraAcus/phylome/README.md

 Clusters potentially homologous sequences based on BLAST output.
 The algorithm is approximately similar to that of COG

+#### find_multiplicates.py
+Takes a BLAST TSV file and (optionally) a multiFASTA.
+Returns IDs and (if the FASTA is available) sequences of the multiplicated genes using `phylome.multiplicates.is_duplicate`

 #### filter_fasta.py
 Takes a multiFASTA file(s) and removes sequences that are too short or contain too many `X` characters.